Three faculty hires planned in AY23-24

 For details, review the full job posting: https://recruit.ucdavis.edu/JPF05918

-Temporary Lecturer Positions 2021-2022
+Temporary Lecturer Positions 2023-2024

+A reasonable salary range estimate for this position is $64,329 - $83,934.
 Salary and appointment level are commensurate with experience.
 Actual salary is based on percentage of appointment: One four-unit course = 33% appointment.
 These positions are covered by a collective bargaining agreement.

 The University of California, Davis, is an affirmative action/equal opportunity employer with a strong institutional commitment to the achievement of diversity among its faculty and staff.

 As a condition of employment, you will be required to comply with the University of California SARS-CoV-2 (COVID-19) Vaccination Program Policy.
 All Covered Individuals under the policy must provide proof of Full Vaccination or, if applicable, submit a request for Exception (based on Medical Exemption, Disability, and/or Religious Objection) or Deferral (based on pregnancy) no later than the applicable deadline.
 For new University of California employees, the applicable deadline is eight weeks after their first date of employment.
 (Capitalized terms in this paragraph are defined in the policy.)

 An example of courses in Engineering (ENG) and Civil Engineering (ECI) which may be available during 2023 –2024 pending availability of funding include but are not limited to:

 ECI 123—Urban Systems & Sustainability (4 units) – Systems-level approach of how to evaluate and then modify sustainability of urban systems based on interaction with natural environments.
 Topics include: definition/metrics of urban sustainability; system analyses of urban systems; enabling technology, policies, legislation; measures and modification of ecological footprints.